arts & Culture

 July 2020 Video Project

-In 2020, OutSmart Media celebrated Pride by catching up with some of LGBTQ Houston's fiercest movers and shakers.
-First, meet Dina Jacobs, a legendary trans drag performer whose life was just chronicled in a new biopgraphy.
-Next, we introduce you to Erika Lopez, queer Chicana who just released a diverse new clothing line.
-Finally, get to know Wes Holloway, a disabled gay artist who is an activist for accessibility.
+In 2020, OutSmart Media celebrated Pride by spotlighting several of Houston’s LGBTQ community leaders and creators, including Dina Jacobs, a legendary transgender drag performer whose life was recently chronicled in a new biography.
+The feature also introduced Erika Lopez, a queer Chicana designer launching a new clothing line, and Wes Holloway, a gay artist with a disability advocating for accessibility in the arts.

 Archival photos courtesy of houstonlgbthistory.org